cdo256/virtualsets/src/Dissertation/Fin.lagda.md

 are left omitted, as they weren't required for this project.

 `isPropTrichotomyᶠ` follows from the mutual exclusions proven above.
-Propositionality of Bichotomy follows from this, but that has also been omitted for space.
+Propositionality of Dichotomy follows from this, but that has also been omitted for space.

 ```